Skip to main content

 Our next property revaluations are now in progress.
 We expect to send valuation notices to property owners in 2025.

-For a written transcript of this video, see Transcript of Revaluation: A simple explanation.
+For a written transcript of this video, visit Transcript of Revaluation: A simple explanation.

 How often we revalue properties in Auckland

-The law requires all councils to revalue properties within their boundaries every three years.
+The law requires all councils to revalue properties in their area every three years.

 Why we revalue properties